presiyan21/-Netowrks-and-System-Security-Portfolio/README.md

 1. Pick a weekly folder.
 2. Open that week’s `README.md` — it contains exact run commands, required packages, and sample inputs.
-3. Many folders include an automated test suite (run `pytest` where present) and small CLI demos for manual verification.
+3. Many folders include an automated test suite and small CLI demos for manual verification.
 4. Sample data and `samples/` or `test_folder/` are included so you can reproduce results without external dependencies.

 ---